OcelotBabou/Quartz/content/6-Races/Ratfolk.md

 ​**Alignment**: Lawful or chaotic virtually all ratfolk embrace a life of excess.

-**Size**: Only slightly smaller than humans, they typically reach heights around 5 feet, with tall individuals reaching up to 6 feet.
+**Size**: Smaller than humans, they typically reach heights around between 4-5 feet, with particularly tall blighted brutes reaching up to 6 feet.
 The typically hunched posture often misleads their true height.

 **Speed**: Base speed 30 feet.